-In November 2018, WS Atkins & Partners Overseas, a subsidiary of the Company, was named as respondent together with other parties by the subrogated insurers of a property developer in a civil case initiated before the courts of Dubai.
-The claimant is seeking damages jointly from the respondents on account of the alleged refurbishment costs and loss of income arising from a fire at the property developer's building.
-WS Atkins & Partners Overseas was a subcontractor in the hotel's design and construction supervision and the claim revolves around alleged negligence in the specification, testing and installation of the building cladding which is claimed to have exacerbated the fire, thereby increasing the damage to the building.
+In November 2018, WS Atkins & Partners Overseas, a subsidiary of the Company, was named as defendant together with other parties by the subrogated insurers of a property developer in a civil case initiated before the courts of Dubai.
+The claimant sought damages jointly from the defendants on account of the alleged refurbishment costs and loss of income arising from a fire at the property developer's building.
+WS Atkins & Partners Overseas was a subcontractor in the hotel's design and construction supervision and the claim revolved around alleged negligence in the specification, testing and installation of the building cladding, which was claimed to have exacerbated the fire, thereby increasing the damage to the building.
 In a first instance court ruling in 2021, the claim was dismissed against all defendants including WS Atkins & Partners Overseas.
-The claimant filed an appeal and, in September 2022, the court dismissed the claimant's appeal.
+The claimant filed an appeal, and on September 14, 2022, the court dismissed the claimant's appeal.
 On November 14, 2022, the claimant filed a further appeal to the Court of Cassation (Dubai's highest tribunal).
+WS Atkins & Partners Overseas objected to the appeal on December 5, 2022, alongside the other defendants.
+The appeal before the Court of Cassation was heard on August 17, 2023 and was dismissed on August 24, 2023 such that this matter is resolved with the lawsuit having been definitively dismissed as against all defendants, including WS Atkins & Partners Overseas.